nicolemne/gameratings-api/README.md

 ### Bug fix 2

 When I implemented the platform app and model, I had written the code to import the Game model from the games app with a variable with a Foreign Key assigned to it.
-The Game model was also referencing the Platform model, and since they were both importing each other I ran into a circular import loop, which I learned could be fixed by removing the model imports and adding a string in the variable, to only import when neccesary.
+The Game model was also referencing the Platform model, and since they were both importing each other I ran into a circular import loop, which I learned could be fixed by removing the model imports and adding a string in the variable, to only import when necessary.

 [Bug 2: Circular import](/assets/readme/circular-import.png)